A Collaborative Network for Innovation

 Department of Biomedical Engineering, OHSU School of Medicine

-Oral Reahibilitation & Bioscieces, OHSU School of Dentistry
+Oral Rehabilitation & Biosciences, OHSU School of Dentistry

-Dr. Luiz E. Bertassoni is the founding director of the Knight Cancer Precision Biofabrication Hub and Associate Professor at the Division of Oncological Sciences at the Knight Cancer Institute.
+Dr. Luiz E. Bertassoni is the founding director of the Knight Cancer Precision Biofabrication Hub and Professor at the Division of Oncological Sciences at the Knight Cancer Institute.
 He also holds appointments at the the Department of Biomedical Engineering, the Cancer Early Detection Advanced Research center (CEDAR) at the Knight Cancer Institute and the OHSU School of Dentistry.
+He is also co-head of Discovery and Translational Oncology and co-leader of the Program in Cancer Biology at the Knight Cancer Institute.
+Luiz also holds the position of Director of Research for the international Alliance for Cancer Early Detection (ACED).
 Dr. Bertassoni obtained a PhD in Biomaterials from University of Sydney, and was a postdoctoral researcher at UCSF, and subsequently at Harvard Medical School and MIT's joint program in Health Sciences and Technology.
-Dr. Bertassoni leads a multidisciplinary research group working on various aspects of micro-scale technologies and bioprinting for tissue regeneration; nanoscale structural and mechanical properties of mineralized tissues; and different aspects in the field of ‘organs-on-a-chip’.
-Luiz has published over 90 manuscripts and his work has appeared in high-impact journals, such as Nature Communications, Advanced Materials, Advanced Functional Materials, and has been broadly covered by the media.
-He is a recipient of over 30 national and international research awards, including the Medical Research Foundation New Investigator award, the IADR Centennial award, and the Silver Family Innovation award.
-He serves as a reviewer for over 55 peer reviewed international journals, an associate editor for 3 journals, and editorial board member for other 6 publications.
-Dr. Bertassoni is also a co-founder of 2 biotech spin-off companies, HuMarrow and RegendoDent, which resulted from his work on cancer research and regenerative medicine.
+Dr. Bertassoni leads a multidisciplinary research group working on various aspects of micro-scale technologies, bioprinting and organs on-a-chip in cancer tissue engineering and regenerative medicine.
+Luiz has published close to 100 manuscripts, including research papers, books and book chapters, and his work has appeared in several high-impact journals.
+His work on vascular bioprinting was listed in the top 100 research stories by Discover Magazine, and his work has been broadly covered by the media.
+He is a recipient of over 30 national and international research awards, including the Medical Research Foundation New Investigator award, the IADR Centennial award, and the Silver Family Faculty Innovation award.
+He serves as associate editor/editorial board member for other 9 research journals and is a co-founder of 2 biotech spin-off companies, HuMarrow and RegendoDent, which resulted from his work on cancer research and regenerative medicine.

 Selected publications: